Rest in Peace. Why Can’t We Live in Peace?

 Just Mercy Film Discussion

 Utilizing the various platforms currently sharing this film for free, participants would watch the movie and join a panel discussion moderated by Dr. Jolie Sheffer, featuring panelists: Ana Brown, Dr. Thomas Mowen, Dr. Steve Demuth, and Tonya Rider.
-Participate live on July 17, 2020 at 12pm, or watch the recording of the program after July 20th.
-Complete the registration form above to receive the WebEx information.
+Participate live on July 17, 2020 at 12pm, or watch the recording of the program here.

 Black and Blue

-A conversation on the relationship between Black Men and the Police, featuring Chief Mike Campbell, Dr. Marvin Whitefield, and Coach Micheal Huger
+A conversation on the relationship between Black Men and the Police, featuring Chief Mike Campbell, Dr. Marvin Whitefield, and Coach Micheal Huger.
+Click here for the recording.

 Race in the Academy

-A conversation between President Rogers and Provost Whitehead on the importance of diversity within the academy and why colleges and universities struggle to recruit and retain Faculty of Color
+A conversation between President Rogers and Provost Whitehead on the importance of diversity within the academy and why colleges and universities struggle to recruit and retain Faculty of Color.
+To view Part 1, click here.
+For Part 2, click here.

 What I Was Taught About Race

-A conversation between Anthony King and Atonn Smeltzer ‘10 on what they heard growing up and how it formed their beliefs about race.
+A conversation between Anthony King and Atonn Smeltzer ‘11 on what they heard growing up and how it formed their beliefs about race.
+Click here for their discussion.

 White Allyship Part 2